BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

 - **`Maintili.ipyn`**: Contains the trained model and results.

 ## Model Workflow
-The workflow of the Enhanced Stable Diffusion model is designed to translate textual descriptions into high-quality artistic images through a multi-step diffusion process:
+The workflow of the LSTM model is forecast future sensor readings in industrial equipment based on historical sensor data, to enable early detection of the machine failure by using anomaly detection through reconstruction error analysis:

 1. **Input:**
    - **Sensor Sequence Window:** The model takes a multuvariate teime series input of sensor data such as pessure, temperature, and vibration